LanDinh/khaleesi-ninja/documentation/scripts.md

 ### `test.sh [INTERACTIVE | (GATE SERVICE)]`

 If no service was specified, this affects all services.
-If `interactive` was specified, the user is provided with a selection prompt to choose the service.
+If `current_service` was specified, `./scripts/data/current_service` is used as input.
+If this file doesn't exist, `./scripts/development/swich_current_service.sh` is called to create it.
 If `GATE` and `SERVICE` were specified, the specified micro service is affected.

 This will first build the test containers.